-UNCDF has been present in Fiji since 2008, improving digital access for financial services and allowing greater financial penetration into rural areas that would greatly benefit low income households.
+UNCDF has been present in Fiji since 2008, improving digital access for financial services and allowing greater financial access in rural areas that see greatly benefit in low income households.

-The primary countries of focus of PFIP are Fiji, Papua New Guinea, Samoa, Solomon Islands, Tonga and Vanuatu.
+The primary countries of focus under PFIP are: Fiji, Papua New Guinea, Samoa, Solomon Islands, Tonga and Vanuatu.
 PFIP operates from the UNDP Pacific Office in Suva, Fiji and has offices in Papua New Guinea, Samoa and Solomon Islands.
 For more information visit www.pfip.org.